Vortitron/energy-sensor-generator/README.md

 Storage:
 The JSON storage file grows with the number of sensors but remains small (a few KB per sensor).
 Monitor disk space for large installations.
 Energy Dashboard:
-If Home Assistant’s Energy dashboard rejects custom sensors (unlikely), a future version may add MQTT support as a fallback.
+If Home Assistant's Energy dashboard rejects custom sensors (unlikely), a future version may add MQTT support as a fallback.
 Contributing
 Contributions are welcome!
 To contribute:
 Fork the repository.